yourbasic/api/README.md

 #### Inheritance

-Inheritance is pretty complicated.
-The older I get, the more seldom I feel the need to use it.
-There are simpler and safer ways to design software.
+Inheritance and method overriding is pretty complicated.
+Fortunately, **interfaces** and plain old **composition** can typically get the job done in a simpler and safer way.

 ### Don't use a lot where a little will do